treymack/WebApiAsyncETagStrategy/README.md

 # Goals

 - Single file like PetaPoco / Massive
-- ETag caching only, at least at first
+- ETag only, at least at first
 - Way to specify
   - ETag Lookup Function
   - Model Get Function